julesjazz/grapefruitlab/content/shows/pity-fear/index.md

         time: 7:30pm
       - date: 2022-05-28
         time: 7:30pm
+summary: |
+  What does it mean to be a person -- to have a body, and live in it -- to make choices, and change over time -- to tell the truth?
 ---

+{{ summary | md | safe }}

 What does it mean to be a person -- to have a body, and live in it --